PantACRO4life/MC-Server-Guide/Rules.rst

 _______________

-If you find way to do one of those thing report it now
+If you find as way to do one of these things report it now

-If not your character will go in jail for a period determined by PantACRO4life or the ►Staff◄  that will be  minimum of 48h maximum 14days
+If not your character will go in jail for a period determined by PantACRO4life or the ►Staff◄  which will be  minimum of 48h maximum 14days

-If that Append again you will be banish
+If that happens again you will be banished
 If you cheat we will wipe all your progress and I swear, from 256 to the bedrock you will loose, I promise!!!

 _______________